TianQi-777/TrajectoryErrorCalculationAndDrawing/README.md

 # TrackAlignmentWith_ICP
-This is a small demo to compare and plot SLAM estimated trajectories and ground-truth trajectories with ICP.
+This is a small demo to compare and plot SLAM estimated trajectories and ground-truth trajectories with ICP and Pangolin.

 The whole demo is tested in **Ubuntu** Platorforms